Rifaat al-Assad: In Switzerland

 In December 2013, human rights organization "Trial International" filed criminal proceedings against Rifaat al-Assad.
 As commander of Defense Brigades that took part in the Hama Massacre, Rifaat was charged with organizing extrajudicial killings, large-scale torture, sexual violence, mass-rapes, summary executions and forced disappearances.
-An inquiry was launched by the Swiss Office of the Attorney General (OAG) that month.
+An inquiry was launched by the Office of the Attorney General of Switzerland (OAG) that month.
 In 2021, the Federal Office of Justice rejected the OAJ's request to issue an arrest warrant against Rifaat, on the ground that he was neither a Swiss national or resident.
 However, in 2022, the Federal Criminal Court ordered the office to issue the warrant, ruling that Rifaat's presence at a Geneva hotel in 2013, when the investigation was opened, was a sufficient nexus for Swiss authorities to prosecute them.
 The court's ruling was published the next year, but because Rifaat had fled to Syria in 2021, it was considered unlikely that the arrest warrant would be implemented.
 In December 2024, the Federal Criminal Court confirmed that it was considering closing the case against Rifaat due to his poor health.